Jahenr/CheatSheets/Windows_CheatSheet.md

 	#Display all current TCP/IP network configuration values and refresh Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) settings
 		ipconfig

+	#Display all running processes
+		tasklist

+	#Display a more advanced and detailed list of running processes and output the results into text file
+		wmic process > yourfilename.txt

 	#Deletes a folder
 		rmdir folderName